GoateSo/LuauCollections/README.md

 # LuauCollections
-Random assortment of Collections and Utilities for Roblox based on the members of the Scala standard library The current fully implemented collections are:
+Random assortment of Collections and Utilities for Roblox based partially on the members of the Scala standard library The current fully implemented collections are:
 ## Conventions
 ### Typing